 Gas Leak at Bemidji Walmart

-Around 12:49 PM, the Bemidji Fire Department received a report of a gas leak at the Walmart located in Bemidji.
+The Bemidji Fire Department responded to a gas leak Tuesday afternoon at Walmart in Bemidji.
+The leak was reported at around 12:49 PM today.

 The gas leak caused no damage to the store nor any shopper in Walmart.